 Almost every job requires social skills.
 If you work on a team, you need to be able to get along with others.
-If you work with clients, you need to be able to listen to their questions and concerns.
-If you are a manager, you need to be able to motivate employees.
+If you work with clients, you must listen attentively to their questions and concerns.
+If you are a manager, you will be called upon to motivate employees.

 Top 5 Social Skills

-Empathy is a very important skill.
-To interact well with others, you need to be able to understand how they are feeling.
-Empathy is especially important when dealing with clients who come to you with questions or problems.
-You need to express genuine concern for their issues, and help solve them.
+Empathy is especially critical when dealing with clients who come to you with questions or problems.
+You need to express genuine concern for their issues, as well as helping to solve them.

-Cooperation is especially important when you work on a team.
-You need to be able to work with others to reach a common goal.
-However, even if you do not work on a team, cooperation is still important.
-You need to be able to work alongside colleagues to help achieve the goals of your organization.
+Cooperation is especially important when you work in a team, where you will be required to partner with others to reach a common goal.
+However, even if you do not work in a team, cooperation is still necessary on those occasions when you are asked to work alongside colleagues to help achieve the goals of your organization.

-3. Verbal Communication
+3. Verbal and Written Communication

 Another important communication skill that helps you interact well with others is listening.
 You need to be able to listen carefully to what your employer tells you to do, to what your colleagues say in a meeting, and to what your employees ask of you.
-You need to listen to clients’ concerns, and express that you have listened carefully.
-People respond well to others when they feel they are being heard.
+You must listen to clients’ concerns, and express to them that you have understood them.

 5. Nonverbal Communication